AmdSampsa/container-juggle/vscode.md

 ## Install VSCode remote development tools

+### Syncing all vscode instances

+We'll be installing vscode extensions into:

+- (1) vscode as running on your windoze machine
+- (2) vscode as running on your windows wsl
+- (3) running on the remote host
+- (4) running in a container running in the remote host

+We want the vscode extensions to be synced across all these.
+The best way is to install them into (1) and then let vscode to "propagate" them to all the way to (4).

+Open command palette at (1): `Ctrl+Shift+P` and then look fo "Settings Sync: Turn On".
+You will be prompted to login to a github account.
+After this everything you install in (1), will be found in (2-4) as well.

 ### Using VSCode with WSL linux

 Don't open files directly from the WSL disk space (that way nothing works), but install the "WSL" extension and open our linux WSL disk space